 How to handle social time at a consumer goods assessment centre

-Assessment days are structured, relatively formal occasions, but include social times that are more free-form.
+Assessment days are structured, relatively formal occasions, but in-person ones generally include social times that are more free-form.
 It’s important to remember that even if you are not being assessed, your behaviour will make an impression.

 Be friendly but professional, and do chat with other candidates at break times or over meals.
 Remember that assessors are trying to get an idea of how you would fit into the workplace, and aim to behave the way you would in the office if you got the job.